Information theory for hypergraph similarity: Introduction

 By focusing on the connection between structural regularities in data and its compressibility~\cite{mackay2003information}, information theory provides a principled foundation on which to build methods for extracting salient structural features in network data in a nonparametric manner.
 In particular, the minimum description length (MDL) principle, which states that the best model for a dataset is the one that allows for its shortest description in terms of bits of information~\cite{rissanen1978}, is at the heart of many unsupervised methods for understanding large-scale network structure, including methods for clustering~\cite{peixoto2019bayesian,kirkley2022spatial,morel2024bayesian}, reconstruction and denoising~\cite{peixoto2018reconstructing,kirkley2023compressing}, and identifying influential or highly connected groups of nodes~\cite{gallagher2021clarified,kirkley2024identifying}.
 By aiming to compress network data based on information encodings that exploit certain structural regularities of interest---e.g., communities, highly connected hub nodes, etc---MDL-based methods can extract statistically significant structure in graphs while ignoring spurious regularities that arise from statistical noise.

 Given its explanatory power and flexibility, information theory has been used in a number of existing works to construct measures for graph comparison~\cite{de2015structural,de2016spectral,escolano2017mutual,corso2020mutual}, some of which have explicitly utilized the MDL principle~\cite{coupette2021graph,felippe2024network}.
-Formulating the problem of graph comparison using the MDL principle allows for fully nonparametric methods that are principled, interpretable, and robust to spurious correlations in the data arising from statistical noise.
+Formulating the problem of graph comparison using the MDL principle allows for fully nonparametric methods that are principled and interpretable.
 The MDL principle thus provides an ideal framework with which to develop measures of hypergraph similarity.

-Here we develop a framework for constructing principled and interpretable information-theoretic hypergraph similarity measures utilizing the MDL principle.
-We use this framework to derive a series of similarity measures capturing the multiscalar, nested nature of higher-order interactions in an increasingly granular manner.
+Here we introduce a framework for constructing principled and interpretable information-theoretic hypergraph similarity measures utilizing the MDL principle.
+Within this framework, we derive a series of similarity measures capturing the multiscalar, nested nature of higher-order interactions in an increasingly granular manner.
 We extend these measures to compute the similarity between a pair of hypergraphs under an arbitrary coarse-graining of the nodes, permitting comparison of interaction patterns across hypergraphs at a desired scale of interest while ignoring fluctuations below the specified scale.
 Through a range of experiments on real and synthetic hypergraphs, we demonstrate that our framework allows for measures that capture nuanced aspects of structural similarity at multiple scales while remaining robust to statistical noise.